sutra-dev/sutra-cookbook/chat-with-data/README.md

-# Retrieval-Augmented Generation (RAG) with Sutra
+# Retrieval-Augmented Generation (RAG) with SUTRA

-This directory contains examples and best practices for implementing Retrieval-Augmented Generation (RAG) systems using Sutra.
+This directory contains examples and best practices for implementing Retrieval-Augmented Generation (RAG) systems using SUTRA.

 ## Contents